How to Maintain, Clean, and Care For a Barbell

 Oils from our hands are corrosive to barbell finish.
 One good reason to wipe down barbells after use, even if we do not use chalk, is due to the oils secreted by our hands.
 The outer layer of our skin contains pores which secrete sweat and oil.
 These secretions are corrosive to finish, sweat for example is partially made up of salt which is very corrosive to metal, and so it is always good practice to wipe down equipment including barbells after use.

 Taking some simple steps as mentioned above can help to prolong the life of your barbell finish.
+If you're ever in the market for a new barbell, be sure to check out ISF barbells here.

 Hope all that helps.